dtrizna/slp/README.md

 Assessment done on the security classification problem, where we train an ML model to distinguish malicious command samples from benign activity.

-Legitimate commands `data/nl2bash.cm` consist from [nl2bash](https://arxiv.org/abs/1802.08979) dataset.
+Legitimate commands `data/nl2bash.cm` consist of [nl2bash](https://arxiv.org/abs/1802.08979) dataset.
 Original data can be found [here](https://github.com/TellinaTool/nl2bash).

 Malicious examples `data/malicious.cm` were collected from various Penetration Testing resources and scripts, some examples: